 2. What would be the likely value of improving those decisions with analytics?

 3. What would be the likely cost of undertaking the required analysis?

 You’re almost there.
 You have identified the big problems that have an analytics component and you’ve pinpointed where data and decision-making intersects with the business processes that underlie those issues.
 You’ve quantified the potential value of improving those decisions and the analytics cost of doing so.
 Now it’s time to do the maths.
 If the return is going to be minimal or mediocre, then put those projects to one side, as there’s another way to handle them.

 Congratulations, what you’re left with now are your potential high-value analytics projects.
 And the final filter?
 If you’ve got a few options and aren’t sure which ones to start on, always ensure priority is given to those projects that most closely align with your organisation’s strategic vision.

 And what about other projects?
 For projects that didn’t make the cut because of poor ROI, our experience has shown that the implementation of other major initiatives will often impact these issues positively as a matter of course.
 Alternatively, it’s often possible to find synergies in the underlying processes and data issues of these projects and wrap several of them together in a single initiative that provides the necessary return on investment.

 ABOUT THE AUTHOR

-Datamine managing director Mike Parsons specialises in the development and implementation of comprehensive cross-organisational data strategies, and is a renowned ‘go to guy’ for C-suite executives looking for real world data advice.
+Datamine Partner Mike Parsons specialises in the development and implementation of comprehensive cross-organisational data strategies, and is a renowned ‘go to guy’ for C-suite executives looking for real world data advice.
 With over 20 years senior management experience, Mike works across the business — bringing deep industry experience in the banking, telco, energy, retail, FMCG, and insurance sectors.